North Georgia Rivers

 - No crowds — your group has the vineyard beat to itselves, versus jockeying for runs at Castleberry on a Saturday.

-- Brook-trout access — the vineyard beat reaches a native brook-trout feeder.
+- Brook-trout access — the vineyard beat reaches a native brook-trout feeder, some of the southernmost native brookies in the system.

 - Regulatory compliance handled — Bowman manages seasons and limits; on your own you must verify them at the Georgia DNR.

-- All gear + instruction — and a guide who knows which reaches are fishing.
-Compare rivers in the North Georgia rivers guide; check flows on the USGS Etowah gauge.
+- All gear + instruction — rods, reels, flies, waders, and boots, plus a guide who knows which reaches are fishing.

 Frequently Asked Questions